Thursday, September 25, 2025

 Parenting today means walking a fine line between nurturing natural curiosity and protecting childhood simplicity.
 I understand the excitement and anxiety of raising young children in a digital world.

 The first, most important rule is no screens under age 5.
-Leading pediatric guidelines echo this: screen use should be extremely limited for the youngest children.
-Early years are best spent in real play, books📙, conversations, and nature🌳.
+Early years are best spent in real play, books 📘, conversations, and nature🌳.

 Once children cross 5, aim for around one hour of well-chosen content per day and no screens during meals, playtime, or before bed.
 Always preview what they watch or play.
 Ask questions about the stories or games (“What did the character learn?”, “Can you teach me too?”) to turn media time into an interactive learning moment.